boolean-uk/react-cohort-dashboard-challenge/src/ComponenytTree.md

 # Component tree

 - App (root)

   - HomePage
     Route: /
     Explanation: Where the user can see all of the posts and comments

+    - PostItem
+      Explanation: Renders for every post
+    - PostPosts
+      Explanation: Handles the posting of the posts

     - ViewPostPage
       Route: /post/:id
       Explanation: Where the user can see the post